ARMmbed/mbed-os/hal/rfcs/0001-i2c-overhaul.md

 /** Blocking sending data
  *
+ *  This function transmits data, when the peripheral is configured as Master to
+ *  the selected slave, and when configured as Slave transmits data to the
+ *  Master.
+ *
+ *  This function is blocking, it will return when the transfer is complete or a
+ *  timeout event is triggered.
+The number of bytes transmitted is returned by
+ *  the function after the operation is completed.
+Transmit operation cannot be
+ *  cancelled or aborted.
+ *
+ *  The data buffer must stay allocated during the duration of the transfer and
+ *  the contents must not be modified.
+The value of the specified `address` is
+ *  ignored when configured in slave mode, in master mode it contains the
+ *  address of the target peripheral.
+This is a 7-bit value unless 10-bit
+ *  addressing is configured and supported by the target.
+ *
+ *  When in master mode the operation consists of:
+ *   - Address the slave as a Master transmitter.
+ *   - Transmit data to the addressed slave.
+ *   - Generate a STOP condition if the specified `stop` field is true.
+ *
  *  @param obj     The I2C object
  *  @param address 7-bit address (last bit is 0)
  *  @param data    The buffer for sending
  *  @param length  Number of bytes to write
  *  @param stop    If true, stop will be generated after the transfer is done *
- *  @note If the current platform supports multimaster operation the transfer will block until
+ *  @note If the current platform supports multimaster operation the transfer
- *        the peripheral can gain arbitration of the bus and complete the transfer.
-If the
+ *        will block until the peripheral can gain arbitration of the bus and
- *        device does not support multimaster operation this function is not safe to execute
+ *        complete the transfer.
+If the device does not support multimaster
+ *        operation this function is not safe to execute when the bus is shared
- *        when the bus is shared with another device in master mode.
+ *        with another device in master mode.
  *
  *  @return
  *      zero or non-zero - Number of written bytes